-- Q: Can I make this ahead of time?
+Can I make it ahead of time?

 You can make it up to 24 hours ahead of time but remember that the cucumber has a lot of water in it so it will get “wetter” as time goes on.

 You can totally serve this as a dip.
 To make it a little “looser” for dipping, leave out some of the shredded mozzarella cheese.

-- Q: Can I freeze the cheese ball?
+Can I freeze it?